 If the survivor chooses not to go to the emergency room, s/he should still consider seeing a private doctor or a clinician at NU Health Service to treat injuries, test for sexually transmitted infections and pregnancy, and obtain emergency contraception.

 Any student requiring emergency medical transport for a serious medical condition should call 911.

-For serious or urgent situations that do not require an ambulance, call Best Taxi at 847-864-2500.
+For serious or urgent situations that do not require an ambulance, call American Taxi (847 255-9614).
 As long as students display their Wildcard, University Health Services will pay for the ride.

 Before Going to the ER

 If possible, the survivor should not shower, bathe, douche or change clothes or bedding before going to the hospital.
 If s/he decides to change clothes, do not wash the clothes worn during the assault.
 Bring them to the hospital.

 A doctor or nurse will call an advocate from Evanston Victim Services who is trained to assist survivors in understanding medical and evidence collection procedures.
 A nurse will also call the Evanston or University Police Department and an officer will come to the emergency room to speak with the survivor.